Books to love

 Typical - you wait ages for a stylish guide to Venice's architecture from a fresh and modern perspective and then two come along at once!
 But whereas Elements of Venice by Giulia Foscari, reviewed above, takes a new view of old buildings this one concentrates on more recent constructions.
 These range from grand designs like the road bridge, Piazzale Roma, car park, Rio Nova project to tasteful door cases.
 One of the two influential figures presiding over this period is Eugenio Miozzi, a name new to me.
 His influence as planning and building director for Venice stretches from 1931 (the Ponte della Libertà road bridge from the mainland was opened by Mussolini in April 1933) and aside from the Piazzale Roma development just mentioned included the Scalzi and Accademia bridges and some unrealised but ambitious road-link projects.
 This book celebrates his ambition and the talents of Carlo Scarpa but doesn't shy from some harsh observations and the criticism of notable failures.
 The section on the Calatrava Bridge, for example, is comprehensive to the point of incomprehensibility for the non-specialist, but also points out the stupidity of the hurriedly added wheelchair pod, which is badly designed, boils users' brains, and is never working anyway.
 Offering free vaporetto trips between the station and the bus station for wheelchair users would've been a much cheaper and more elegant solution, as the text points out, admittedly in one of its less elegantly-translated paragraphs.
 (The translation can best be described as readable but eccentric.)
 The arguments for leaving Venice's fabric well alone and preserved are aired too, along with the opposing view revolving around the need to keep the city building-stock fresh and provide accommodation for the non-mega-rich, thereby keeping the real people in residence.
 In between are the adjustments and additions to existing buildings which you often don't notice.
 The book is generally an aid to pointing out the presence of buildings that you might pass by and ignore, sometimes with good reason it must be confessed.
 The book is divided into eight colour-coded areas/walks, with maps, and a ninth devoted to unrealised projects.
 This last chapter is a more free-form discussion of famous unrealised projects like Frank Lloyd Wright's palazzo and the radical hospital designed by Le Corbusier which was never built, up past San Giobbe.
 There are lots of apartment blocks around Venice's edges in here, and modern biennale pavilions.
 The modern building we all remember, with a shudder, the bank (Cassa di Risparmio) in Campo Manin, turns out to have been the work of one Angelo Scattolin, also responsible for a couple of other sites for sore eyes in Venice.
 The entry for the bank ends with the sentence, regarding the placing of a new building so near the city centre, Not accidentally, it was an experiment that was hardly to be repeated.
 So maybe we've that to be grateful for.
 Venice's postwar architecture is a very rarely-covered subject, which alone makes this book a somewhat essential purchase.
 Added to this is it's sharp design and excellent photos, including many gorgeous clear aerial views (see left) spread across two pages, making it another object of desire.

 This book was published in 2002, and one suspects that the subsequent fashion for novels that revolve around Venetian convent life has been not-a-little inspired by its revelations.
 It's unflinching in its detailing of transgressions and punishments and of the power of economic and political considerations to ruin women's lives.
 There's a good deal of friendship and support in evidence, but the overriding impression is of women locked away - regardless of their vocation, or lack of it - so as not to be a drain on their family's financial resources.
 The convents also reflected the stratification of the society outside their walls, with cliques of idle women from the ruling families lording it over the poor nuns forced into the convents by poverty, and forced to work.
-There is a subtext that the convent life may have given some women more chances to explore their abilities and sexuality than they would have had as wives or spinsters outside, but incarceration is incarceration.
+There is a subtext that the convent life may have given some women more chances to explore their talents and sexuality than they would have had as wives or spinsters outside, but incarceration is incarceration.
 This book sure adds texture and detail to one's understanding of life behind the walls, and the shifting nature of secular and religious attitudes.
 It's a non-dry must-read for anyone interested in the convents and the lot of women in Renaissance Venice.

 Mary Lutyens (editor) Effie in Venice Mrs John Ruskin's letters home, 1849-52